RussTedrake/manipulation/README.md

 ## For lecturing

-My current (proposed) solution:
+New proposed solution (attendees only have to look at slides.com + my video via zoom):
+- Zoom from either computer
+- ipad connects to http://wbo.ophir.dev; I add link to the private board in my slides.com
+  - alternatives i considered:
+    - goodnotes.  this will be the best if/when it's "realtime sharing" (released Dec 2020) becomes iframable.
+    - AWW app (probably needs $9/month edu license.  writing it borderline too ugly)
+    - ExplainEverything (user limit), Jamboard (can't embed), groupboard.com (writing wasn't great), ipevo whiteboard (can't share?), miro/mural look like overkill.
+- screen sharing via broadcast to youtube (until I find something better)

+My solution for much of Fall 2020:
 - OBS on Ubuntu
   - Connect ipad via this Airplay recevier on Ubuntu: https://github.com/RussTedrake/UxPlay
   - Share with Zoom via "Windowed Projector (Source)".
 Drag the window to make it big (full resolution) and to fit the content nicely.
 Then I can minimize it.
+    - Update: this isn't working on my ubuntu again.
+I suspect that the graphics card drivers are to blame.
   - Google Hangouts meet speaker
   - Brio for video (through OBS?  or directly?)